mahiniaz/Data-Analyst-Portfolio-Mahin-Imtiyaz/README.md

 Distinct Countries in the Dataset, Country with the Highest Total Debt, Country with the Lowest Principal Repayment

-## Case Study: Analyzing Customer Churn in Power BI
+## Case Study-Analyzing Customer Churn in Power BI

 **Dataset:**[Analyzing Customer Churn](https://github.com/mahiniaz/customer-churn-analysis-power-bi/tree/main)